 DNA damage caused by normal metabolic activities and environmental factors triggers the DNA damage response system to activate a DNA repair pathway.
 In the case of irreparable damage, apoptosis is induced.
 Deviations to normal DNA structure such as DNA breaks, DNA adducts or crosslinking, requires a collection of DNA processes for DNA repair.
 More than 100 genes are required for DNA repair.

 Trevigen provides a selection of qualified products for DNA damage detection and the study of DNA repair.
 These include standard comet assay kits, a high-throughput comet assay called CometChip® and comet analysis software to measure DNA damage in single cells.
 Kits to measure in vitro enzymatic activity for PARP 1, PARG and Tankyrase 1 are designed to screen compound libraries and provide IC50 information.
-Validated PARP and gamma-H2AX ELISA assays are available along with a host of antibodies, DNA repair enzymes, DNA repair deficient cell lines, and in vivo pharmacodynamic assays.
+Validated PARP and gamma-H2AX ELISA assays are available along with a host of antibodies, DNA repair enzymes, and in vivo pharmacodynamic assays.

 - Comet Assay